 Bond premiums/discounts are presented on the government-wide financial statements.
-The premium/discount is amortized over the life of the bonds.
+The premium/discount is amortized over the life of the bonds using the straight-line method.
 For financial reporting, the unamortized bond premium/discount is netted with the applicable long-term debt.